alondmnt/joplin-plugin-tag-navigator/README.md

   - `"heading"`: Group by heading
   - `"consecutive"`: Group adjacent lines
   - `"item"`: Split by item
+  - To change the global grouping, right-click on a note title in the search panel.
+Saved queries can override this with their own `resultGrouping` property.
 - **`includeCols`**: (Table view only) Comma-separated list of columns to display
   - Can include: note properties, tags, "modified", "created" timestamps
   - Use to slice, sort, or add specific columns